chenxcynthia/chenxcynthia.github.io/_pages/about.md

 <h3> about </h3>

-Hi!
 I'm Cynthia, a senior at Harvard studying Computer Science and Statistics.
-I'm passionate about building software in AI + data and researching visualization methods for AI interpretability.
-I've interned at at [Scale AI](scale.com), [IMC Trading](imc.com), [Hudson River Trading](https://www.hudsonrivertrading.com/), and [LinkedIn](linkedin.com).
-At Harvard, I am a Teaching Fellow for a CS course on artistic data visualization and also help organize events for the Harvard startup community.
+I'm passionate about building AI + data software and doing research in AI interpretability.

 Some things I've worked on:
-- Building APIs for Scale AI's [Enterprise Generative AI Platform](https://scale.com/generative-ai-platform).
+- Building software at [Scale AI](scale.com), [Hudson River Trading](https://www.hudsonrivertrading.com/), and [LinkedIn](linkedin.com).
-- [Visualizing attention patterns](/projects/attention) in transformer language models.
+- AI interpretability research, from [visualizing transformer attention patterns](/projects/attention) to [decoding sequence patterns in deep neural networks](/projects/deepexplain).
-- [Decoding deep neural networks](/projects/deepexplain) trained on protein sequence data to discover tumor-specific motifs.
+- Tinkering with data as an [artistic medium](https://chenxcynthia.github.io/projects/).
 - Founding [Opportunity X](https://opportunityx.org/), a student-led nonprofit that has created research programs at 27 under-resourced schools for 2000+ middle school students nationwide.

+At Harvard, I am a [Roberts Family Technology Innovation Fellow](https://www.hbs.edu/mba/roberts-family-fellows/Pages/default.aspx), help teach a course on artistic data visualization, and enjoy organizing events to build the Harvard startup community.